jjowens/AngularSortByHeaders/README.md

 ### Initialise Order By and Sort Order

 Initialise the order as Author.LastName and reverseSort as false.
-Setting it as false tells angular to sort the data from A to Z. When data is loaded is sort by Author's LastName and from A to Z.
+Setting it as false tells angular to sort the data from A to Z. When data is loaded, it will be sorted by author's LastName and from A to Z.

  ```javascript
  $scope.orderByLabel = "Author.LastName";